simpledotorg/simple-server/doc/howto/whitelabel.md

 This document provides a guide on how to whitelabel your application

-Set a value for these env variables as per you requirement

-APPLICATION_BRAND_NAME - This will be the new brand name which will be reflected at all places in the application.
-TEAM_EMAIL_ID - Your team email address.
-HELP_EMAIL_ID - Your help center email address.
-CVHO_EMAIL_ID - Your CVHO email address.
-ENG_EMAIL_ID - Your engineering team email address.

-Example
-APPLICATION_BRAND_NAME="Demo"
-TEAM_EMAIL_ID="team_email@test.org"
-HELP_EMAIL_ID="help_email@test.org"
-CVHO_EMAIL_ID="cvho_email@test.org"
-ENG_EMAIL_ID="eng-backend@test.org"# Whitelabeling Guide

-This document provides a guide on how to whitelabel your application by customizing brand-specific values through environment variables.

 ## Environment Variables

 Set the following environment variables according to your desired branding: